Concrete18/Home-Control-Interface/README.md

 ## Features

+* Full control of all of my Kasa smart plugs and Hue light bulbs.
+* Audio and projection control
+* VR start functionality that sets up room and PC for VR.
+* Shortcuts to some other scripts.
+(Listed Below)
-* Power Control Settings via another app that I made but did not include in this repo.
-[Timed Shutdown and Sleep](https://github.com/Concrete18/Timed-Shutdown-Sleep)
+* Power Control Settings via another app.
+(Not in Repo) [Timed Shutdown and Sleep](https://github.com/Concrete18/Timed-Shutdown-Sleep)

 ## Coding Techniques used